EsmeMaxwell/nessie-water-waves/README.md

 MATLAB library to calcaulte dispersion relations and other water wave properties.

-For solving Ralyeign instability equation with free-surface boundary, implements:
+For solving Rayleigh instability equation with free-surface boundary (dispersion relations for free surface waves), implements:

 - Optimised approximation schemes (Kirby & Chen and Ellingsen & Li)
 - A collocation method